 A laconium is a relaxing dry heat treatment room or sauna which lets the body heat up slowly and gently.
 The room is cooler than a traditional Finnish sauna -- 140ºF versus 175ºF -- and provides a more relaxing, less intense experience.
 A laconium is a good alternative for any spa-goer who finds a traditional sauna too hot.

 The laconium is also low humidity, 15-20%, which makes it feel cooler than a steam room set at the same temperature.
 The purpose of the laconium is to purify and detoxify the body by gently heating it up, stimulating circulation.
-The laconium is often a luxurious tiled room with heated ceramic couches and a tiled center foot rest.
-The heat radiates evenly from the walls, floors, seats and benches.
-It sometimes usually incorporates light, sound and aroma to stimulate the five senses.
+The laconium is often a luxurious tiled room with heated ceramic couches and a tiled center footrest.
+The heat radiates evenly from the walls, floors, seats, and benches.
+It sometimes usually incorporates light, sound, and aroma to stimulate the five senses.

 To use the laconium, relax on the couches for 15-20 minutes.
 As the body heats, it will perspire.
 The laconium is usually equipped with a hose so you can rinse with cool water to refresh and stimulate circulation.

-Afterwards, shower with tepid or cool water and rest for 20 minutes before returning to the laconium or going on to another heat experience.
+Afterward, shower with tepid or cool water and rest for 20 minutes before returning to the laconium or going on to another heat experience.
 Drink several glasses of water.

-Contraindications for using a laconium include skin disease, cardiovascular disease, respiratory problems, pregnancy, high or low blood pressure, fever and epilepsy.
+Contraindications for using a laconium include skin disease, cardiovascular disease, respiratory problems, pregnancy, high or low blood pressure, fever, and epilepsy.